microsoft/moaw/workshops/serverless-overview/workshop.md

 - Vision : The Computer Vision service provides you with access to advanced cognitive algorithms for processing images and returning information.
 - Azure OpenAI Service : Powerful language models including the GPT-3, Codex and Embeddings model series for content generation, summarization, semantic search, and natural language to code translation.

-To access these APIs, create a resource in one of your subscriptions.
-This will create a resource with an associated `API Key` necessary to authenticate the API call owner and apply rate and quota limits as per selected pricing tier.
+To access these APIs, create a `cognitive service` resource in your subscription.
+This will instantiate a resource with an associated `API Key` necessary to authenticate the API call owner and apply rate and quota limits as per selected pricing tier.

 We now want to retrieve the transcript out of the audio file uploaded thanks to the speech to text cognitive service.